mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 When it comes to matching on array values, we can match in 3 ways:
 * the entire array

 The following query matches documents where the `genres` array contains **exactly** 'Documentary' followed by 'Family', in that order.
-Note that arrays that contain 'Documentary', 'Family' and any other genre like 'Drama' or 'Comedy' are not returned because it is **not** an exact match of the filter criteria.
+Note that arrays that contain 'Documentary', 'Family' and any other genre like 'Drama' or 'Comedy' are not returned because they are not an **exact** match of the filter criteria.

  **query:**